Computer-Vision-Spring-2024/exVision/profile/README.md

 - Face detection using Viola-Jones classical technique as well as face recognition using PCA analysis.

-## Getting Started

-To get started with any of the exVision projects:

-1. Clone the desired repository.
-2. Ensure you have requirements of this repo installed on your system.
-3. Run the main application file to launch the GUI.

-Detailed instructions for setup and usage can be found in each repository's individual README file.

 ## Seeking Help

 If you need assistance or have questions about any of the projects: